HECS-HELP is a loan scheme that allows eligible students to borrow from the Commonwealth to pay their student contribution amount.

-From 1 January 2020 the Australian Government introduced the combined HELP loan limit.
-This limit is a cap on what you can borrow from the Australian Government to cover the costs of your tuition fees.
-The HELP loan limit will replace the current FEE-HELP limit and will include HECS-HELP, FEE-HELP, VET FEE-HELP and VET Students Loans.
+From 1 January 2020 the Australian Government introduced the combined HELP loan limit which is a cap on what you can borrow to cover the costs of your tuition fees.
+It includes HECS-HELP, FEE-HELP, VET FEE-HELP and Vet Student Loans.

 Any existing FEE-HELP, VET FEE-HELP or VET Student Loans taken out prior to 2020 will count towards your HELP limit.
 Only HECS-HELP debts incurred from 1 January 2020 will be counted towards the limit.

 Once you begin using your HELP loan limit, the amount of HELP you have left to borrow is known as your available 'HELP balance'.
 You can check your HELP balance on my HELP balance.

 For 2021, the HELP loan limit is $108,232.
 If you plan to study medicine, dentistry or veterinary science leading to initial registration, or eligible aviation courses the HELP loan limit is $155,448.